 Her sister, he thought.
 She’s a key to all of this, somehow.
 I realized it today.
 Vivenna mentioned that as soon as her sister arrived, the real move to begin the war surged.
 She’s right.
 There’s something going on.

 Nightblood fell silent.
-That kind of interaction was a bit too complex for him.
+That kind of logical leap was a bit too complex for him.

-I see, he said, though Vasher smiled at the confusion he sensed in the voice.
+I see, Nightblood said, though Vasher smiled at the confusion he sensed in the voice.

-At the very least, he said, she’s a very convenient hostage.
-The God King’s priests--or whoever’s behind this--know that they can go war with an excellent hostage in tow.
+At the very least, Vasher thought, she’s a very convenient hostage.
+The God King’s priests--or whoever’s behind this--know that they can go war with an excellent prisoner in tow.
 If things turn sour for them, they can threaten the girl’s life.
 An excellent tool.

-One you intend to remove, Nightblood thought.
+One you intend to remove, Nightblood said.

 Vasher nodded, reaching the top of the stairwell and slinking through one of the corridors.
-He slipped around until he saw some activity--a maid servant walking along one of the corridors.
-He Awakened his rope, stood up in the shadows of an alcove, and waited for her to approach.
+He walked around until he saw some activity--a maid servant moving along one of the corridors.
+He Awakened his rope, stood in the shadows of an alcove, and waited for her to approach.

 As she passed, the rope shot from the shadows, wrapped around her waist, and yanked her into the darkness.
 He had one of his tassel hands wrapped around her mouth before she could get her breath back and scream.